jedisct1/zig-common-access-token/README.md

 - generate.zig: Demonstrates basic token generation with standard claims
 - validate.zig: Shows how to validate tokens and extract claims
-- interop.zig: Tests interoperability with the NodeJS implementation
+- interop.zig: Tests interoperability with the NodeJS implementation (node-cat)
 - cat_claims.zig: Demonstrates using CAT-specific claims for advanced use cases
+- minimal.zig: Simple example showing basic base64 encoding utilities

 To run an example: